A Whole New Ball Game: Tottenham Hotspur Stadium Raises Bar for Multi-Purpose Venues

 NFL UK Managing Director Alistair Kirkwood believes that bespoke facilities such as these are integral to making NFL teams feel comfortable playing in the UK.
 “They have to feel they’ve been given a good competitive chance of playing well”, he told ESPN.
 “If teams felt it wasn’t a good experience you’d find it very difficult to get other teams to come over.”

-But it’s not just the players who enjoy a bespoke matchday experience at the stadium.
-NFL fans can access large viewing areas in the East Tunnel Club that overlook the dedicated stadium entrance for the teams – and there are plans for traditional ‘tailgating’ parties to be held locally.
+And it’s not just the players who enjoy a bespoke matchday experience at the stadium.
+NFL fans can access large viewing areas in the East Tunnel Club that overlook the dedicated stadium entrance for the teams.
+There are also plans for traditional ‘tailgating’ parties to be held locally.